Masthead

 Nonfiction Group

 Lee Reilly is the author of two nonfiction books.
-She writes both fiction and nonfiction, focusing on the power of things (Hunger MountainFlorida Review), the nature of bodies (The Flexible Persona), and that perennial favorite, marriage and family (SmokeLong QuarterlyLondon Independent Story PrizeQuarter After Eight).
+She writes both fiction and nonfiction, focusing on the power of things (Hunger MountainFlorida Review) and that perennial favorite, marriage and family (SmokeLong QuarterlyLondon Independent Story PrizeQuarter After Eight).
 Despite critical acclaim, she has abandoned her extensive work on tofu (Vegetarian Times).
-She’s currently finishing a memoir about life as an eldercare worker.
+She’s the founder of Shannaghe, a residency in Maine.

 Caitlin Garvey is a writer and English lecturer in Illinois.
 Her writing has appeared in The Baltimore Review, Post Road, Big Truths, The Tishman Review, Apeiron Review, and others.
 She has an MFA in creative nonfiction from Northwestern University.
 Her nonfiction book, The Mourning Report, was published by Homebound Publications.